tum-pbs/pbdl-book/overview.md

 from image classification {cite}`krizhevsky2012` over natural language processing {cite}`radford2019language`, and more recently also for protein folding {cite}`alquraishi2019alphafold`.
-The field is very vibrant, and quickly developing, with the promise of vast possibilities.
+The field is very vibrant and quickly developing, with the promise of vast possibilities.

-On the other hand, the successes of deep learning (DL) approaches has given rise to concerns that this technology has the potential to replace the traditional, simulation-driven approach to science.
-Instead of relying on models that are carefully crafted from first principles, can data collections of sufficient size be processed to provide the correct answers instead?
+On the other hand, the successes of deep learning (DL) approaches have given rise to concerns that this technology has the potential to replace the traditional, simulation-driven approach to science.
+Instead of relying on models that are carefully crafted from first principles, can data collections of sufficient size be processed to provide the correct answers?
 In short: this concern is unfounded.
 As we'll show in the next chapters, it is crucial to bring together both worlds: _classical numerical techniques_ and _deep learning_.